-While there are many medical conditions that affect the eyes, none are quite like aniridia, which can drastically impair eyesight.
+While there are many medical conditions that affect the eyes, none are quite like aniridia, a condition that can dramatically impair eyesight.
 With aniridia, the iris, or the colored band that surrounds the pupil, is either missing or partially missing.
 This can lead to impaired vision and extreme discomfort in sunlight when too much light enters the eye.
 Thankfully, treatment is now available through the surgical implantation of an artificial iris.

 What Is Aniridia?

 Aniridia is a condition that occurs when someone is missing all or part of his/her iris.
 Sometimes, both eyes are affected at the same time, typically, when the condition is present at birth (congenital aniridia).
-However, trauma can also cause aniridia, when typically just one eye is involved.
+However, trauma can also cause aniridia where typically just one eye is involved.

 What Is the Iris?